Grilling the Perfect Burger: 8 Mistakes Even Seasoned Cooks Make

 Mistake #8: Testing for doneness on a timer (or by eye)

-Avoid these burger blunders and you’ll be the hero of your next holiday cookout and backyard barbecue.
+Next time you set out to make the best grilled burger, avoid these blunders—and these grilling safety mistakes—and you’ll be the hero of your next holiday cookout or backyard barbecue.
 Just remember to take a break from the heat and sneak in a round or two of cornhole!